2. Main Functions of NetCrafter

 -

-4) You can customize network by manipulating control panel, under
+4) You can customize network by manipulating control panel, under the number of nodes.

 - The following new window will be displayed: